-The RAC may request medical information or documentation that verifies that an employee or applicant has a specific physical or mental impairment or condition, or to supplement medical information that has already been provided.
-In some cases the impairment or condition will be obvious and further medical information may not be necessary.
+The RAC may request medical information or documentation that verifies that an employee or applicant has a specific physical or mental impairment or condition, or supplements medical information that has already been provided.
+In some cases, the impairment or condition will be obvious and further medical information may not be necessary.
 However, when a medical or physical impairment or condition is not obvious, the RAC may require that the individual provide relevant and recent documentation about the disability and their functional limitations to enable management to respond to a request for reasonable accommodation.
-A supervisor may not request medical documentation from the employee or the employee's physician for the purpose of processing a request for reasonable accommodation.
+A manager or supervisor may not request medical documentation from the employee or the employee's physician for the purpose of processing a request for reasonable accommodation.

-In making the request for medical documentation, the RAC will be guided by principles set forth in the ADA Amendments Act of 2008 (ADAA) and EEOC's final rule implementing the ADAAA in March 2011.
+In making the request for medical documentation, the RAC will adhere to principles set forth in the ADA Amendments Act, EEOC's final rule implementing the ADAAA, and Pregnant Workers Fairness Act guidance.
 Specifically, the ADAAA directs that the definition of disability be construed broadly and that the determination of whether an individual has a "disability" generally should not require extensive analysis.
-The RAC may require medical information to determine that the requester meets the requirements for accommodation and in designing an appropriate and effective accommodation.